Pearls from artists* # 314

 Comments are welcome!

 Posted on August 22, 2018, in An Artist's Life, Inspiration, Pearls from Artists, Quotes and tagged "He Just Stood There Grinning", "The Militant Muse: Love War and the Women of Surrealism", artistic, artists, intellectual, Leonora Carrington, male artists, muses, political, sister, surrealism, surrealists, Whitney Chadwick, women, writers.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 314.